Creative Sparks Projects

 for Schools!

-Creative Sparks School Projects aligns closely with the goals of the Mental Health in Schools initiative and can be tailored with school leaders or DET area teams to meet the specific needs of your student cohort.
+Aligned with school wellbeing and engagement priorities, the program can be tailored in partnership with school leadership and DET area teams to meet the needs of each cohort.

 Evidence backed Creative Programs